easypanel-io/website/docs/05-templates/docker-registry/index.md

 ## Benefits

-- Secure and Scalable: The Docker Registry provides a secure and scalable solution for storing and distributing Docker images.
-It is designed to handle large-scale deployments and can be easily scaled to meet the needs of your organization.
+- Efficient Content Distribution: The Docker Registry 2.0 app provides an efficient, secure, and reliable way to store, manage, package, and exchange content.
+It is designed to be a professional-grade and extensible content distribution system.
-- Integration with Docker: The Docker Registry integrates seamlessly with Docker and can be used with Docker 1.6+ to store and distribute Docker images.
-It provides an implementation of the Docker Registry HTTP API V2, allowing you to easily push and pull images from the registry.
-- Support for Multiple Architectures: The Docker Registry is available as an official Docker image and is supported on multiple architectures, including amd64, arm32v6, arm32v7, arm64v8, ppc64le, and s390x.
-This allows you to run the registry on a wide range of hardware platforms.
+- Scalability: Whether you're building a large scale registry solution or running a simple private registry, Docker Registry 2.0 is designed to scale to your needs.
+It's a core library for many registry operators, including Docker Hub, GitHub Container Registry, GitLab Container Registry, and DigitalOcean Container Registry.
+- Security: Security is a key focus of Docker Registry 2.0.
+The app is designed to provide a secure tool chain for distributing content, ensuring that your data is protected.

 ## Features

-- Implementation of Docker Registry HTTP API V2: The Docker Registry provides an implementation of the Docker Registry HTTP API V2, which allows you to interact with the registry using standard Docker commands.
-This includes features such as pushing and pulling images, tagging images, and searching for images.
-- Easy Deployment and Configuration: The Docker Registry can be easily deployed and configured using Docker.
-You can run a local registry with a single command, and it can be configured to run on a specific port and with custom settings.
-The registry can also be deployed in a high-availability setup for increased reliability.
-- Integration with Other Registry Operators: The Docker Registry is a core library for many registry operators, including Docker Hub, GitHub Container Registry, GitLab Container Registry, and DigitalOcean Container Registry.
-This means that you can use the Docker Registry as a base for building your own registry solution or integrate it with existing registry operators.
+- Open Source Registry: Docker Registry 2.0 is an open source registry implementation for storing and distributing container images using the OCI Distribution Specification.
+- Rich Set of Libraries: The app includes a rich set of libraries for interacting with distribution components.
+These libraries provide a range of functionalities, making it easier to work with the distribution components.
+- HTTP Communication: Clients can communicate with the registry using HTTP.
+This makes it easy to integrate Docker Registry 2.0 with Docker, containerd, and other OCI clients.
+- Customization: Docker Registry 2.0 is designed to be extensible, allowing users to hack/roll their own on top of healthy open-source components or implement their own home made solution through good specs and solid extensions mechanism.

 ## Links